 Close the visit with confidence and pride.

-What you have to remember is that the next client waiting is already getting a show.
-This is what closing the visit with confidence and pride is all about – the next client, who is waiting for you.
-She is now the one getting a show.
-She will see and hear in full view you confidently coming out off your treatment room, smiling at your happy client- the one just before her, and she will see you re-confirming the date you have re-booked your previous client for.
+This is what closing the visit with confidence and pride is all about – the next client waiting for you.
+She will see and hear (in full view), you, confidently coming out off your treatment room, smiling at your previous client.

-How do you manage client retention and re-bookings in your spa?
+How do you manage re-bookings in your spa?

-Have you tried any of the above methods or do you have any little known secret helpfulness to share?
+Have you tried any of the above or do you have any tips to share?

 Please comment below.